Kerry Rossall: 2008–2013

+Justified

 On February 3, 2011, Rossall was the stunt coordinator while filming an episode of the TV show Justified.
 At approximately 1:30 a.m., stunt performer Lisa Hoyle was knocked unconscious when a parked car rolled over her ankle after being hit by another car.
 She and another stunt performer said they were never informed that the car they were near would be involved in the stunt.
 She claimed she was getting food during the meeting in which the stunt was being explained.
 On February 1, 2013, Hoyle filed a lawsuit against Sony Pictures in which she says the incident wrecked her body and ruined her marriage.
-Rossall and Hoyle's husband (now divorced) were among the defendants in the case.
-Rossall had also organized a phone meeting about the stunt, but both performers allegedly were not informed of that call.
+Rossall and Hoyle's husband, now divorced, were among the defendants in the case.
+Rossall had also organized a phone meeting about the stunt, but both performers allegedly were not informed of that call.When I find that I'm afraid before performing any stunt, it tells me that further preparation is necessary.

+2017–2020: Friend of the World

-In 2017, Rossall was the executive producer for acclaimed dark comedy Friend of the World by Brian Patrick Butler.
-The film was made in San Diego, premiered at the Oceanside International Film Festival in 2020 and was nominated for two San Diego Film Awards.
+In 2017, Rossall was the executive producer for the independent film Friend of the World written and directed by Brian Patrick Butler and starring Nick Young and Alexandra Slade.
+It was made in San Diego, premiered at the Oceanside International Film Festival in 2020 and was nominated for two San Diego Film Awards before it was distributed by Troma Entertainment and Cineverse.
+It is listed as one of the 100 Best Zombie Movies, Ranked by Tomatometer.